MicrosoftDocs/bot-docs/articles/v4sdk/migration/migration-about.md

 ### Defining dialogs

+While v3 provides a flexible way to implement dialogs using the IDialog interface, it does mean that you have to implement your own code for features such as validation.
+In v4, there are now Prompts that will automatically validate the user input to be of certain type such as integer for example and prompt the user again until a correct type is provided.
+In general, this means less code to write as a developer.

 You have a few options for how to define dialogs now:

 - A waterfall dialog, an instance of the `WaterfallDialog` class.

-  This is designed to work well with the prompt dialogs, which prompt for and validate various types of user input.
+  In v3, FormFlow is what you would use when there is a set number of steps required to perform a task.
+WaterfallDialog now replaces FormFlow in v4.
+It is a class you inherit from and the steps are defined in the constructor.
+The order of steps executed follows exactly how you have declared it and automatically moves forward one after another.
+It is also designed to work well with the prompt dialogs, which prompt for and validate various types of user input.
 See [prompt for input](../bot-builder-prompts.md).

   This automates most of the process for you, but imposes a certain form to your dialog code; see [sequential conversation flow](../bot-builder-dialog-manage-conversation-flow.md).
 However, you can create other control flows by adding multiple dialogs to a dialog set; see [advanced conversation flow](../bot-builder-dialog-manage-complex-conversation-flow.md).